nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 Additionally, increased program participation, new initiatives, and partnerships can signal growth.

-For example, a growing **[donor base](https://nonprofitssource.com/online-giving-statistics/)** and more **[volunteers](https://independentsector.org/blog/independent-sector-releases-new-value-of-volunteer-time-of-28-54-per-hour/)** reflect long-term sustainability and community engagement.
+For example, a growing <a href="https://nonprofitssource.com/online-giving-statistics/" target="_blank">donor base</a> and more <a href="https://independentsector.org/blog/independent-sector-releases-new-value-of-volunteer-time-of-28-54-per-hour/" target="_blank">volunteers</a> reflect long-term sustainability and community engagement.

 Tracking these over time helps allocate resources effectively.